oslocyclotronlab/OCL_GEANT4/README.md

-fabiobz 0 2017-09-05 17:03 README.txt

      =========================================================
-     Geant4 - Simulation of LaBr3:Ce Scint.
-Detectors
+     Geant4 - Simulation of OSCAR @ OCL
      =========================================================

                             Simple Detector
                               -----------

- This simluation implements a single scintillation detector with a PMT.
+ This simluation implements OSCARS LaBr3:Ce Scint.
+Detectors
- The timing information, energy spectrum and number of absorbed photon per event is saved as a histogram.
+ The energy spectra are saved in a root tree.

- //Test of small change

  1- GEOMETRY DEFINITION

-   The geometry is constructed in the DetectorConstruction class.
+   The general geometry is constructed in the DetectorConstruction class, with a helper class for each element (LaBr3s, Frame, SiRi ...)

-   The detectors and collimators are called form their own classes.
+   You can chose which detectors should be present by setting them to TRUE/FALSE in the DetectorConstruction class

-   The setup consists of a cylinder containing the LaBr3 crystal, and outer ring with shielding, a lit in front side of the detector and collimator.
+   The LaBr3 setup consists of a cylinder containing the LaBr3 crystal, and outer ring with shielding, a lit in front side of the detector and if chosen, a collimator.
 The shielding is composed as a boolean solid to include the conical front.
-The detector s optically coupled to a bialkali photocathode through a Borosilicate PMT Window.
+The detector os optically coupled to a bialkali photocathode through a Borosilicate PMT Window.

    -- 12/10/15 Currently we assumed a MgO reflector in accordance with the workshop example.

    The collimator currently designed such that it aims to stop gammas that reach less then the half length of the detector.
 This is easily changeable by a parameter called "ratioInCrystal".

    The dimensions and materials have been chosen as close as possible to our set-up.
 Where no manufacturer information was available, we used assumptions based e.g. other studies.
 The is an arbitrary mix of materials created with the NIST manager and by hand.
 Additionally, we defined the optical properties and Surfaces and boundary processes for the Scintillation process.
+   (only if activated in physics list)

-   All parameters for the detector geometry definition have been moved as /const/ values to Parameters.hh.
+   Most for the detector geometry definition have been moved as /const/ values to Parameters.hh.

  2- PHYSICS LIST

-  The physic processes are set in the PhysicsList class.
-Currently implemented are G4EmStandardPhysics and G4OpticalPhysics (the latter is necessary for scintillation).
+  We now use QGSP_BIC_HP, such that the simulation can eg be used for neutrons without modifications.
+To get scintillation processes, you can eg use the physics described in the src/PhysicsList file.

+  If activating G4OpticalPhysics:
   To speed-up the simulations one can either set the ScinillationYieldFactor to a low value (for example 0.0008) or uncomment the scintillation physics part totally.
   -- 12/10/15 One should review/set the ScintillationExcitationRatio, the ratio for the fast&slow excitation ratio.

-  // In addition the build-in interactive command:
-  //             /process/(in)activate processName
-  // allows to activate/inactivate the processes one by one.

  3- AN EVENT : THE PRIMARY GENERATOR

   The Primary Generator is defined in the PrimaryGeneratorAction  via the G4GeneralParticleSource.
 The type of the particle and its energy (and possible biases/shape...) are via macro.
-Currently run1.mac uses a particle which hits the detector perpendicular to the input face (or isotropic emission).

-  The source distance is linked to the collimator length and has therefore been hard- coded taken the parameters from Parameters.hh  .

  4- DETECTOR RESPONSE

-   The PMT response is simulated via UserSteppingAction in the SteppingAction class.
-   More precisely, the number and time of absorbed photons in the PMT cathode is recorded;
-   the broadening due to the PMT has to be modelled separately and is not implemented here.
+   The detector response is simulated via UserSteppingAction in the SteppingAction class.
+More precisely, the number and time of absorbed photons in the PMT cathode is recorded; the broadening due to the PMT has to be modelled separately and is not implemented here.

    The total energy deposited is taken from the crystal volume.
-Important: Geant4 does not conserve energy for optical photons!
+   Important for optical physics: Geant4 does not conserve energy for optical photons!
 Check the results with easy configurations!
    (The main problem previously seems to have been the creation of the histograms)

    The energy deposited is collected step by step for a selected volume in SteppingAction and accumulated event by event in EventAction.